XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/NS/README.md

 ## Initial Setup

 In initial data generation, the initial setup is the most crucial.
 When starting the NS solver from scratch, we need to determine an initial guess and what better way than a 1D TOV solution!
-In this way, a root finder is attempted for the input mass for the specific EOS.
+In this way, a root finder is attempted for the input ADM mass for the specific EOS.
 Either a solution is found for your input mass (i.e. the input mass is less than the maximum non-rotating TOV mass, Mtov) or the maximum mass is used as the initial guess for the non-rotating solution.
 In the event an `madm` above Mtov is used with no spin, an error is given.